1. Home

 4. For your property, go to the column Input type and select Date.

 And that’s it.
 To check your work, go to the model.
-The relevant property should now have a small date icon in the entry field.
-See screenshot below.
+The relevant property should now have a date selection window for the entry field.
+See the screenshot below.

 Filtering on dates